symbol/symbol-docs/source/guides/migration/migrating-from-nem-to-symbol.rst

 * **Minimum approval**: Defines how many cosignatories are required for any other type of transaction.

 Additionally, cosignatories that are added to multisignature accounts now have to confirm the modification by sending a **cosignature** (opt-in process).
-In order to facilitate this process, transactions with type :ref:`MultisigAccountModificationTransaction <multisig-account-modification-transaction>` must be wrapped in an :ref:`AggregateTransaction <aggregate-transaction>`.
+In order to facilitate this process, transactions with type :ref:`multisigaccountmodificationtransaction` must be wrapped in an :ref:`aggregate-transaction`.

 2. Multi-Signature transactions work with :doc:`aggregate transactions <../../concepts/aggregate-transaction>`.